 CHE 226 • Organic Chemistry II 3 Credits

 Prerequisites: CHE 224/CHE 225.
-Corequisites: Registration in CHE 227 is required.
+Corequisites: Concurrent registration in CHE 227 is required.
 Offered: Spring.

 CHE 227 • Organic Chemistry II Lab 1 Credit

 Laboratory experience accompanying CHE 226.
 Laboratory includes single- and multi-step synthesis, purification, and identification of organic compounds.
-Infrared spectroscopy, 1D and 2D nuclear magnetic resonance spectroscopy, mass spectroscopy, and computational chemistry will be used to explore the outcomes of organic reactions and their mechanisms.
+Infrared spectroscopy, 1D and 2D nuclear magnetic resonance spectroscopy, mass spectroscopy, and computational chemistry used to explore the outcomes of organic reactions and their mechanisms.

 CHE 304 • Essentials of Biochemistry 3 Credits